Kevin-Arias/Rasterizer/README.md

 If you load a directory with up to 9 files, you can switch between them using the number keys 1-9 on your keyboard.

+The following website goes into major detail about the implementation and results of the rasterize: https://kevin-arias.github.io/Rasterizer/